IMG_1251.jpg

 Frederick S. Perls

-Try as we might, life’s absurdities are not problems to be rid of nor are our contradictions meant to be resolved.
-Life has a way of keeping things simple.
-We can either learn to work with - honor - our unique reality or we can keep trying to change it because we cannot accept who we are and where we are.
+Try as we might, life’s absurdities are not problems to be rid of nor are our contradictions meant to be done away with.
+We can work with our reality or we can work against it.

 Many of us live in a world of appearances, amputating ourselves here and there to fit into our various masks.
 Masks can be most helpful in navigating the world, as long as we remember it is not the mask that makes us lovable, otherwise they become our prison.
 We spend a lot of energy on these appearances, or who-we-wish-to-be, a perpetual self-improvement project while not nearly enough energy is invested into getting to know who we really are, just as we are.